LSeu-Open/Enhanced-BioResearch/README.md

 # Enhanced BioResearch

+## Table of Contents

+## About this Repository

 A collection of repository about Articles, softwares, tools, pipelines, plugins and more, for Biology research.

-This Repository doesn't pretend to be exaustive and list everything for every domain.
+The goal of this page is to make you a more efficient scientist.
+You'll find only resources that I've found truly inspiring, or that have become timeless classics.

 ## AI usage in Science